CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 After doing the interactive task, participants were told to contact the experimenter next door and to complete the survey (see script).
 To do so, participants were seated on a pc next door and completed an online-survey in Unipark.

-After the experiment, participants received a full disclosure about what the study was really about and any further questions answered.
+After the experiment, participants received were informed that the aim of the study was to test social simon effect with an anthropomorphic NAO robot and further questions were answered.

 # Results